UBC-NLP/python2020/README.md

 **Notes about assignments:**

 * All written assignments must be submitted before 9:00 am of a respective assignment date;
-* All coding assignments must be submitted in print form as well as the form of a Python script (either .py file or an "iPython/Jupyter notebook").
+* All coding assignments must be submitted in "pdf" form as well as the form of a Python script (either .py file or an "iPython/Jupyter notebook").
 Support will be provided on how to create ".py" scripts and iPython notebooks;
+* Note: If you need help converting/printing your python code file into "pdf", please check online but also feel free to ask the instructor.
 * Project proposal/outline must be in a pdf format;
 * All submitted files should be labeled with your last name(s) followed by an underscore and an assignment code.
 Assignment codes are two digit numbers, i.e., the assignment number preceeded by "0" for readability (e.g., “assignment01,” “asignment02,”). *For example, "ASSIGNMENT 01" would be submitted as “abdul-mageed_assignment01.ipynb”*